OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 ### Overview
 ##### Creating a Virtual Machine using [Virtual Box](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com)
-To improve the usability of the Installation process, a Puppet Script and Vagrant file are used to automatically set-up a virtual development environment.
-These steps will describe how to install VirtualBox, Vagrant and kick off the procedure by running the `vagrant up` command.
+To improve the usability of the Installation process, a Puppet Script and Vagrant file are used to automatically set-up a virtual OSGP development environment.
+The following steps will describe how to install VirtualBox, Vagrant and kick off the procedure by running the `vagrant up` command.